$12 Million in Renovations coming to Sankofa Business District

 By Ashley Kang

-The Greater Syracuse Land Bank announced today the sale of the long-vacant South Presbyterian Church to local couple Evelyn and Chino Ingram who plan to redevelop it into a community venue space.
+The Greater Syracuse Land Bank announced in July the sale of the long-vacant South Presbyterian Church to local couple Evelyn and Chino Ingram who plan to redevelop it into a community venue space.

 The property, at 2210 S. Salina St., has sat vacant for more than a decade and was obtained by the Land Bank in 2015.
 The Ingrams plan to turn the 16,000 square-foot, castle-like stone building into a multi-use facility, focused primarily on events.
 Additionally, they plan to create an afterhours lounge for community members to gather after work, socialize and network.
 “We’ll even offer conference rooms for community groups to rent for their meetings,” Evelyn said.
 “The building will have activity day and night.”